duduws/duduw-cogs/enhanced_audio/README.md

 # enhanced_audio

 **enhanced_audio** is a cog for Redbot that enhances the original Audio cog.
-It replaces and improves some of the default Audio commands, providing a better user experience when controlling music playback.
+It replaces and improves the default Audio commands, providing a modern and interactive music experience with beautiful embeds and full slash command support.

 ## Features

-- **Interactive Interface:** Uses custom buttons (play/pause, stop, skip, repeat, shuffle, etc.) to make music control easier.
-- **Improved Embeds:** Displays the current song, queue, and status with more informative and visually appealing embeds.
+- **Modern Slash Commands:** Use `/play`, `/pause`, `/queue`, `/skip`, `/stop`, `/volume`, `/repeat`, `/shuffle`, `/playlist` and more directly from Discord's UI.
+- **Custom Now Playing Embed:**
+  - Shows the guild name as author (with invite link and icon).
+  - Music name is bold, clickable, and uses the song's image as thumbnail.
+  - Queue shows the number of tracks.
+  - Volume and requester are clearly displayed.
+  - Status fields for repeat, shuffle, and auto-play.
+- **Ephemeral Responses:** All control actions (pause, skip, volume, etc.) reply only to the user who requested, keeping the chat clean.
-- **Command Overrides:** Replaces default Audio cog commands with enhanced versions:
+- **Command Overrides:** Replaces default Audio cog commands with enhanced versions, including slash commands.
-  - `play [query]`: Searches and plays music with an improved interactive interface.
-  - `now`: Shows the currently playing song with interactive controls.
-  - `queue`: Displays the music queue in pages.
-  - `skip`: Skips the current track and updates the interactive embed.
 - **Inactivity Check:** Periodically updates the interactive embed and removes old messages if inactive.

 ## Installation

 1. **Requirements:**
    - Make sure the original `Audio` cog for Redbot is installed and properly configured. enhanced_audio depends on it to function correctly.
+   - You need a working Lavalink server.
+See [Lavalink Setup Guide](https://github.com/freyacodes/Lavalink#server-setup).

 2. **Installing enhanced_audio:**
    - Download or clone this repository into your Redbot cogs folder.